Skip to content

 required

-A string specifying the nature of property transitions between materials.
+A string specifying how property transitions between materials are calculated

 required